fifthidea/sub/README.md

 `CHANNEL_ACTIVITY_DAYS` defines how many days may pass since a channel last published at least one valid proxy configuration before it is excluded from merged subscriptions.

 > Once an inactive channel publishes configs again, it is automatically included on the next workflow run.

+`DNS_WORKERS` defines the number of concurrent workers that resolves the domains.

 #  Telethon